HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/installation/index.md

-# Install the HCL Digital Asset Management components
+# Install HCL Digital Asset Management

 This section provides a high-level overview of the architecture and the steps to install, enable and update the HCL Digital Asset Management.